TheOdinProject/curriculum/rails/form_basics.md

 No one wants to remember to specify which URL the form should submit to or write out a whole bunch of `*_tag` methods, so Rails gives you a shortcut in the form of the slightly more abstracted `form_for` method.
 It's a whole lot like `form_tag` but does a bit more work for you.

 Just pass `form_for` a model object, and it will make the form submit to the URL for that object, e.g. `@user` will submit to correct URL for creating a User.
-Remember from the lesson on controllers that the `#new` action usually involves creating a new (unsaved) instance of your object and passing it to the view... now you get to use that object!
+Remember from the lesson on controllers that the `#new` action usually involves creating a new (unsaved) instance of your object and passing it to the view... now you finally get to see why by using that object in your `#form_for` forms!

 Where `form_tag` accepted a block without any arguments and the individual inputs had to be specified with `something_tag` syntax, `form_for` actually passes the block a form object and then you create the form fields based off that object.
 It's conventional to call the argument simply `f`.